 It is recommended to get at least 150 minutes of cardio sessions per week, this is an effective way to get you in a routine but also to help your cardiovascular health.

-Aerobic exercise can be as simple as walking, walking on a treadmill, a jog, a low-intensity long run, using a jump rope, or any other activity that gets your heart rate up.
+Aerobic exercise can be as simple as walking, walking on a treadmill, jogging, a low-intensity long run, using a jump rope, or any other activity that gets your heart rate up.

 Regular cardio workouts will not only help you burn abdominal fat (visceral fat) but will also decrease your risk of heart disease.